-This is the center where wildlife education is combined with leisure and here you will not only observe the exciting indigenous species, but also will have a comprehensive interactive interpretation and briefings on them.
-Over 120 bird species can be watched ranging from the famous African fish eagle, over the Great Blue Turaco, Giant Kingfisher and even the smallest sun birds.
-It is a fun and exciting place to see and learn about the animals of Uganda and the ecosystems for example, lions, elephants, giraffes, rhinos, reptiles, bird species and much more.
+This is the center where wildlife education is combined with leisure.
+Here you will not only observe the exciting indigenous species, but will also have a comprehensive interactive interpretation and briefings.
+Over 120 bird species can be watched ranging from the famous African fish eagle, the Great blue turaco, Giant kingfisher etc. It is also a fun and exciting place to see and learn about the animals of Uganda and the ecosystems.
+Animals here include; lions, elephants, giraffes, rhinos, reptiles, bird species and much more.

 Uganda Reptile Village

-Here will come across 50 reptiles with 20 different species on display from cobras, boomslangs, skinks, monitor lizards, tortoises and the most poisonous snakes in Africa the Gaboon Viper.
+Here will come across 50 reptiles with 20 different species on display.
+These include; cobras, boom slangs, skinks, monitor lizards, tortoises and the most poisonous snakes in Africa the Gabon viper.
 You will enjoy the thrilling experience of watching these slow but fun animals when they are feeding on their vegetables.
 You will also enjoy adventurous activities like sport fishing as well as canoe cruising in the man-made river stream which is three kilometers.

 End of Tour

 - Entry fees